| | Because in our 12 months in government we set an

 followed has raised serious questions about its effectiveness and the

+credibility of its leadership.
 Senior police officers themselves have blamed

 ineffective and unethical leadership at the top for the humiliation and

 embarrassment the force suffered during the months of unrest.
+The police were ineffective in containing the situation

 around parliament.
 It made no effort to check the riots in the streets of